The Costs of a Bad Head of School Hire: Why Getting it Right Matters

 Rebuilding a damaged reputation takes time and effort, often requiring a comprehensive rebranding and outreach strategy.
 The cost of repairing a damaged reputation can be substantial, both in terms of financial resources and the investment of time and energy.

-Waste Costs:
+Waste Costs

 When a head of school is ineffective or ill-suited for the role, valuable time and resources can be wasted on initiatives that do not yield desired results.
 This could include misguided strategic planning, ineffective decision-making, and poor allocation of resources.